7 Pro Audio Secrets: The Art of Studio Monitor Positioning

 Now, let me share a personal experience.
 When I first started setting up my studio monitors, I had a rectangular room with dimensions that begged for thoughtful placement.

-After a bit of experimentation, I realized that positioning them along the shorter wall provided a more balanced sound, especially when it came to stereo imaging.
+After a bit of experimentation, I realized that positioning them along the shorter wall provided a more balanced sound, especially for stereo imaging.

 2. Mind the Wall Spacing